scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 Without a standard way to share information between tools, implementors have two unpleasant choices.
 First, they can use compiler internals, which are often underdocumented and lack compatibility guarantees.
-Otherwise, they reimplement compiler internals, which usually leads to duplication of effort and inconsistent UX.
+Otherwise, they have to reimplement compiler internals, which usually leads to duplication of effort and inconsistent user experience.
 For example, Scala IDE [\[9\]][9] uses Scala compiler internals, which has known stability problems in interactive mode.
 To the contrast, IntelliJ [\[10\]][10] has its own Scala typechecker, which is more stable but is known for spurious red squiggles.

 This demonstrates the necessity for portable metaprogramming APIs - something that we have been working on within Scalameta [\[11\]][11].